 As seen above, in a galaxy

 far, far… several light-years away, Xenon’s sun is slowly dying, so a Star Generator is created to revive it.
 You play as a janitor employed on the star lab Arcadia, where the Star Generator is being transported back to Xenon.
 But a group of evil aliens called the Sariens board the ship, kill the crew and steal the Generator to use it as a weapon.
 You escape the massacre because you were sleeping inside the store closet.
-Your mission is to escape Arcadia, find where the Sariens are hiding and stop their evil plans.
+Your mission is to escape Arcadia safely, find where the Sariens are hiding and stop their evil plans.

-You can even name your character and if you leave it blank, your character’s default name is Roger Wilco (which later became the canon name).
+You can even name your character and if you leave it blank, your character’s default name is Roger Wilco (which later became the protagonist’s canon name).

 Space Quest I is more linear compared with King’s Quest I and just as hard (the first 2 locations are infamously difficult).
 But one can say is no more difficult than any other Sierra AGI adventure title at the time, but then again the real gem here is the humour.
 And it’s quite funny, especially the death animations.
 Don’t forget to save before trying one!

 The game is littered with several references to classic titles, sci-fi and otherwise.
 But again, the music is almost non-existent and the title theme is a bit grating on a PC speaker.
-And again, regarding this, the Apple IIgs version wins over all other versions.
+And also, regarding this, the Apple IIgs version wins over all other versions.

 There’s even a small arcade sequence that appears unexpectedly and it’s quite hard to master.
 I recommend reducing the game’s speed in order to make it easier.